neelabhsinha/lm-application-eval-kit/README.md

 #### Filtering and Selection Options

-Use these options to filter and execute a task only on a small subset of entities from each aspect during the evaluation and analysis processes.
+Use these options to filter and evaluate a model on a small subset of entities from each aspect during the evaluation and analysis processes.
 The filter has to be assigned in `const.py`.
 You can leave these empty to run on the entire dataset.
+We didn't use these options when evaluating the model using our dataset in the main paper (we only created visualizations on this basis).

 - `--filter_domains`: Applies a domain-specific filter during result aggregation, using predefined lists.
 This allows focusing the analysis on specific areas of interest.